otienodominic/OutpatientDocumentation/HelloWorld.md

 ## Key features of an outpatient module

+- **Patient Registration:** Captures and maintains essential patient information, including demographics, contact details, and medical history relevant to outpatient care.

 - **Appointment Scheduling:** Allows for the scheduling and management of outpatient appointments, ensuring efficient use of healthcare resources and minimizing patient wait times.

-- **Patient Registration:** Captures and maintains essential patient information, including demographics, contact details, and medical history relevant to outpatient care.

-- **Visit Documentation:** Records and manages information about each outpatient visit, including symptoms, diagnosis, prescribed medications, and treatment plans.
+- **Visit Documentation/Consultation:** Records and manages information about each outpatient visit, including patient vitals, symptoms, diagnosis, prescribed medications, and treatment plans.

 - **Billing and Payment:** Manages financial aspects of outpatient care, including billing for services rendered, processing insurance claims, and handling patient payments.